-- 1 tsp freshly chopped parsley plus small sprig for garnish
+- 1 teaspoon freshly chopped parsley plus small sprig for garnish

 When the venison is cooked, remove around half a cup of the stock only and add to a small saucepan.
 Place on a low heat and add the chocolate, stirring until melted.
 Arrange the venison and veg only around the rice by using a slotted spoon before drizzling over the much more highly concentrated chocolate sauce.

-The traditional Christmas turkey is of course likely to be far too much for one person, however small they may now be available.
-Fortunately, turkey cuts are available to buy in a wide variety of forms and this recipe considers how to cook a turkey breast steak, accompanied by roasted potatoes, Brussels sprouts - and a fried egg for good measure!
+The traditional Christmas turkey is, of course, likely to be far too much for one person.
+Fortunately, turkey is available to buy in a wide variety of cuts; this recipe details how to cook a turkey breast steak, accompanied by roasted potatoes, Brussels sprouts, and a fried egg for good measure!